alliwar/apple_sentiment_analysis/README.md

 ## Data Exploration, Cleaning and Preprocessing

 In order to better analyze the contents of positive and negative sentiments, neutral or uncertain tweets were dropped.
-It was found that the resounding sentiment towards Apple products at the conference was positive.
+The resounding sentiment towards Apple products at the conference was positive.

-Overall sentiment:
+### Overall sentiment:
 <img src="images/overall_sentiment1.jpg" alt="overall_sentiment">

-Product sentiment:
+### Product sentiment:
 <img src="images/product_sentiment.jpg" alt="product_sentiment">

 Word clouds were created to visualize the top 100 words in tweets rated as either positive or negative.
-This provided a clear insights into the reasoning of conference attendee’s sentiments towards Apple products.
+This provided clear insights into the reasoning of conference attendee’s sentiments toward Apple.

-Top 100 positive tweets wordcloud:
+### Top 100 positive tweets wordcloud:
 <img src="images/positive_top_100.png" alt="positive_top_100">

-Top 100 negative tweets wordcloud:
+### Top 100 negative tweets wordcloud:
 <img src="images/negative_top_100.png" alt="negative_top_100">

-Before beginning the modeling process, class imbalance needed to be addressed, as positive tweets accounted for significantly more tweets than those with negative sentiment.
-To balance the data, chatGPT was used to synthetically create 1,477 negative tweets, ensuring they followed the formatting of the original dataset and were relevant to the 2013 SXSW conference.
-ChatGPT was prompted with example negative tweets to ensure the synthetic ones were comparable in content to the original tweets.
+Before the modeling process class imbalance was addressed, as positive tweets accounted for significantly more tweets than those with negative sentiment.
+To balance the data, chatGPT was prompted with example negative tweets to synthetically create 1,477 negative tweets, ensuring they followed the formatting of the original dataset and were relevant to the 2013 SXSW conference.

 Preprocessing and feature engineering methods included:
 - Converting emoticons to unique strings